JeffreyBull76/CI_project4/README.md

 The post information fields is clickable to copy the content to the clipboard for easy replication.

-Under known bugs you will see reference to a strange error in rendering that sometimes stop a horizontal scroll bar rendering.
+*Under known bugs you will see reference to a strange error in rendering that sometimes prevents the vertical scroll bar rendering.
 This is extremely hard to track down I have tried simplified layouts, of all shapes and sizes but it persists.
-See bugs section for more detail.
+See bugs section for more detail.*

 <details><summary>Post View</summary>